AuthorCarpentry/markdown-github-webpages/00-getting-started.md

 * Create a github account if you do not have one already
   * go to [github.com](https://github.com) and pick a username and password to create an account
+* For Windows users: Install git via https://git-scm.com/download/win
+* Optional: While we will default to the git commandline for this lesson, consider installing the github desktop app from https://desktop.github.com/
 * You should have a good text editor.
 [Atom](http://atom.io/) is a free an open source editor with excellent markdown support that we highly recommend you install and use, and some portions of this course rely on atom.
   * Atom is highly extensible with "packages" that add functionality.
 For markdown, install the package *Markdown Preview Plus*:
   * Go to Edit --> Preferences and click on "Install" on the left.
 Paste `markdown-preview-plus` into the search window and click the blue "Install" button.
 On successful installation, you will have the package listed in the "Package" menu.